Consequences of preserving reversibility in quantum superchannels: Main results and their implications

-\begin{proof} First note that, if a bipartite process $W$ is purifiable, $W'=W\otimes \rho_{A_I'B_I'}$ is also purifiable for any quantum state $\rho_{A_I'B_I'}$.
-To see this, first note that the quantum state $\rho_{A_I'B_I'}$ is a process where the dimensions $A_O$ and $B_O$ are set to one.
-Now let $W_P$ be a purification of $W$ and $\rho_P$ be a process purification of the process represented by the state $\rho_{A_I'B_I'}$.
-Straightforward calculation shows that $W_P\otimes \rho_P$ is a valid purification for $W\otimes \rho_{A_I'B_I'}$.
-Now, by Thm.\,\ref{thm:newgoal}, $W'$ is a direct sum of pure processes.
-Hence, when the partial trace over the total global future space is taken, $W'$ becomes causally separable.
-Theorem 4 of Ref.\,\cite{araujo15} implies that $W'$ is device-independent causal, ensuring that $W$ is extensibly causal. \end{proof}
+\begin{proof} \ReviseFurther{ We start the theorem pointing that if a bipartite process matrix $W$ is purifiable, $W'=W\otimes \rho_{A_I'B_I'}$ is also purifiable for any quantum state \footnote{\ReviseFurther{To see this, first note that the quantum state $\rho_{A_I'B_I'}$ is a process where the dimensions $A_O$ and $B_O$ are set to one.
+Now let $W_\text{pure}$ be a purification of $W$ and \ReviseFurtherM{$\rho_\text{pure}$} be a process purification of the process represented by the state $\rho_{A_I'B_I'}$.
+Straightforward calculation shows that $W_\text{pure}\otimes \rho_\text{pure}$ is a valid purification for $W'=W\otimes \rho_{A_I'B_I'}$}} $\rho_{A_I'B_I'}$.} \ReviseFurther{If $W'_\text{pure}$ is the purification of $W'$, Thm.\,\ref{thm:newgoal} ensures that $W'_\text{pure}$ is a direct sum of pure processes.
+The same argument presented in the proof of Cor.\,\ref{cor:purifiableImplyCausalsep} \ReviseFurtherM{ensures} that the marginal process $\Tr_F[W'_\text{pure}]$ is causally separable.
+Theorem 4 of Ref.\,\cite{araujo15} states that if the marginal process $\Tr_F[W'_\text{pure}]$ of a bipartite process matrix $W'$ is causally separable, $W'$ is necessarily causal.
+Now, since $W'=W\otimes \rho_{A_I'B_I'}$ is causal for any quantum state $ \rho_{A_I'B_I'}$, the process $W$ is extensibly causal by definition.} \end{proof}